 DOES YOUR TANK EMPTYING SERVICE REMOVE SOLIDS AS WELL AS LIQUIDS?

 SEPTIC TANK OR CESSPIT – WHAT’S THE DIFFERENCE?

-A cesspit is a holding tank for the waste from your property.
-Waste goes in and stays there until the tank is emptied.
+Put simply a cesspit is a holding tank for waste.
+Waste does not soak away – it stays there until the tank is emptied.
 There is no treatment of the waste that goes in, it simply separates into three layers within the tank.
-Cesspits are not very common for a couple of reasons – firstly because they pose a greater threat to the environment if they fail, but also because they require a lot of emptying which can become expensive for the home owner.
+Because of the gas build up in the pit an exhaust is used to allow the gases to escape.
+As a result of the toxic, untreated nature of the waste, cesspits pose a greater threat to the environment if they fail.
+Cesspits require more emptying than septic tanks which can become expensive, so consequently they are not as common.

 OUR PROFESSIONAL, EXPERIENCED TEAM WILL ENSURE YOUR TANK IS QUICKLY AND CLEANLY EMPTIED.
 CALL: 01420 561661 TO BOOK.

 How often should I empty my tank?